 Section 4.
 Deposits.
 All funds of the Association not otherwise employed shall be deposited from time to time to the credit of the Association in such banks, trust companies, or other depositories as may be determined by resolution of the Executive Council.

-Accounting and financial records will be maintained by EDI in accordance with the current agreement between WAEA and EDI.
+Accounting and financial records will be maintained by IMI in accordance with the current agreement between WAEA and IMI.

 WAEA will not take a position on any public policy issue.